Codecademy/docs/content/python/concepts/built-in-functions/built-in-functions.md

 ---
 Title: 'Built-in Functions'
-Description: 'Python includes 68 pre-defined built-in functions and types, which can be used without importing libraries.
-They are listed alphabetically.'
+Description: 'Python includes 68 pre-defined built-in functions and types, which can be used without importing libraries.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'